PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/filesystem.rst

 backed up (to *target directory*\ \\\ *file name*-BackupBy\ *AppID*) and restored at the end.

+Concerning how the file should be situated in the Data directory, the directory must exist or the file will not be saved.
+Thus, you are recommended to either store files in the root of Data or in the ``settings`` directory.
+Other directories may be suitable sometimes if the directory will be created by ``DefaultData``.

 :ref:`Wildcards <wildcards>` are supported.

 **Example:** ``settings\file.txt=%PAL:AppDir%\AppName``